 - Known for: Isolated beautiful beach

-- Facilities: None (only nature)
+- Facilities: None (only nature) – this is the tradeoff!

 - Swimming conditions: Moderate (Current can get strong)